Last updated on November 22nd, 2020 at 08:11 am

 Oscar Scherer State Park is only a few miles north of Venice on U.S. 41 in Osprey.
 We love this state park with its shaded sites, river and intracoastal access, swimming lake and network of off-road and on-road bicycle trails.

 Bentley’s Boutique Hotel.
 Contemporary hotel with upgrades from its former life as a roadside motel.
 Rooms open up on pool area surrounded by decks, tiki bar and beach sand.
 Steak house on premises.
 Rates vary by season.
 1660 South Tamiami Trail, Osprey, FL 34229.
 For more information, call 941-966-2121

 There are many motels, B&Bs and inns in the Venice, Osprey and Sarasota areas convenient to Historic Spanish Point.
-You can browse these lodgings and book a room on Hotels.com.
+Book a room on Hotels.com.

 Roessler’s Restaurant.
 Venerable family-owned restaurant on U.S. 41, at 2033 Varmo Way, a mile or so north of Historic Spanish Point.
 Fine dining with excellent service.
 Continental menu, seafood specialties and excellent wine list.
 Expensive.
 (Watch for specials off-season and weekdays.)
 Reservations recommended in season.
 941-966-5688.

-Spanish Pointe Restaurant and Tiki Bar.
+Evie’s at Spanish Pointe Restaurant and Tiki Bar.
 Classic waterfront crab shack and tiki bar off Tamiami Trail about a mile or so south of Historic Spanish Point and north of Oscar Scherer State Park.
-Limited pub-style menu and musical entertainment on weekends.
+Limited pub-style menu.
 135 Bayview Drive, Osprey, FL 34229.